+Network object (host

+or group - network -

+address range)

-Network object (host or Once objects have been associated with their profiles, one or several objects can be group - network - excluded from the analysis. address range)
+Once objects have been associated with their profiles, one or several objects can be excluded from the analysis.

 As such, regardless of the configuration of the monitored objects, the members of this exclusion list will not be monitored.